HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Berkeley Lights (BLI) Investors with Significant Loss to Contact Firm's Attorneys Now, Securities Fraud Class Action Filed

 SAN FRANCISCO, Dec.
-09, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Berkeley Lights, Inc. ( BLI) investors with significant losses to submit your losses now.
-A securities fraud class action has been filed and certain investors may have valuable claims.
+10, 2021 /PRNewswire/ -- Hagens Berman urges Berkeley Lights, Inc. (NASDAQ: BLI) investors with significant losses to submit your losses now.

 Class Period: July 17, 2020 – Sept.
 14, 2021